dchoi98/iot-water-valve/README.md

 # IoT Water Valve
 This project includes an ESP32-based water-valve controller and its Android companion app.
 It utilizes secure MQTT communication via Adafruit IO for real-time control of the valve from anywhere, with built-in leak detection and emergency shutoff.
+Design decisions and FMEA are explained in ```design_decisions.md``` and ```reliability_and_safety.md``` in ```docs/```.

 ## Key Features
 - ESP32-C3 SuperMini microcontroller